Callek/slideshows/PITCHME.md

 +++

-'Full* task set:
+'Full' task set:

  - In the grocery store you have available to you everything you are able to buy. |
- - In the taskgraph the full graph is similar, where all tasks you could possibly run are generated and represented at the end of this stage. |
+ - In the taskgraph the full graph is similar |
+   - all tasks you could possibly run are generated and represented |

-The taskgraph fills the shelves in the *full* stage.
+<span class="fragment">The taskgraph fills the shelves in the 'full' stage.</span>

 +++

-*Target* task set:
+'Target' task set:

  - When you walk into the grocery store, you usually know what you want by having a list.
 The items you want are stuff you know the store to be selling.
 So you walk the aisles to pick out what you need. |
  - In the taskgraph your target set is all the tasks you explicitly want to run, ignoring anything that may need to run to support them. |